slowjams/CLR-via-C-/z12-Generic.md

 }
 ```

-## Generic Delegates
-To Work Later After Chapter 17

 ## Interface and Delegate Contra-variant and Covariant Generic Type Arguments

-Each of an interface/delegate's generic type parameters can be marked as covariant or contra-variant.
+Each of an interface/delegate's generic type parameters can be marked as *covariant* or *contra-variant*.
 This feature allows you to cast a variable of a generic interface/delegate type to the same interface/delegate type where the generic parameter types differ.
 Covariance and contravariance are collectively referred to as *variance*.
 A generic type parameter can be any one of the following:
 <ul>
   <li><b>Invariant</b> Meaning that the generic type parameter cannot be changed.
 (This is the default when you are not using in/out keyword)</li>
   <li><b>Covariant</b> In C#, you indicate covariant generic type parameters with the <code>out</code> keyword, meaning that the generic type argument can change from a class to one of its base classes. </li>